lalo-space/shellbeats/README.md

 2. Compares it with the local version stored in `~/.shellbeats/yt-dlp.version`
 3. If outdated (or missing), downloads the new binary to `~/.shellbeats/bin/yt-dlp` and marks it executable

 When running commands (search, download, streaming), shellbeats uses the local binary if available, otherwise falls back to the system `yt-dlp`.
-This means the system-installed `yt-dlp` package is only needed as a safety net — shellbeats will keep itself up to date automatically as long as `curl` or `wget` is present.
+This means the system-installed `yt-dlp` package is only needed as a safety net, shellbeats will keep itself up to date automatically as long as `curl` or `wget` is present.

 ## Setup